 Adjusted EBITDA is used to evaluate the operating performance of reportable segments.
-Adjusted EBITDA is defined as net income before interest, taxes, fair value adjustments and other, recovery of or impairment of land and roads, realized gain/ (loss) on sale of other fixed assets, unrealized exchange gain/ (loss) on long-term debt, and depreciation and amortization.
+Adjusted EBITDA is defined as net income before interest, income taxes, fair value adjustments, recovery of or impairment of land and roads, and depreciation and amortization.

-Sales, Adjusted EBITDA and assets by reportable segments are as follows:
+Sales, Adjusted EBITDA and assets by reportable segment are as follows: